tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/create-indexer.md

 **API Version: 2019-05-06-Preview**

+> [!Important]
-This preview API includes a `cache` property used for [incremental indexing](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual).
+> This preview API includes a `cache` property used for [incremental indexing](https://docs.microsoft.com/azure/search/cognitive-search-incremental-indexing-conceptual).

 An [indexer](https://docs.microsoft.com/azure/search/search-indexer-overview) automates indexing from supported Azure data sources such as Azure Storage, Azure SQL Database, and Azure Cosmos DB to name a few.
 Indexers use a predefined *data source* and *index* to establish an indexing pipeline that extracts and serializes source data, passing it to a search service for data ingestion.
 For AI enrichment of image and unstructured text, indexers can also accept a *skillset* that defines AI processing.